eHelpfulTips How To Advice & Thrifty Tips

 By Karl Schultz, Austin, TX

-First step in getting rid of powdery mildew is don't over fertilize.
+First step in getting rid of powdery mildew is don't over fertilize or over water.
 Rapid, unnatural plant growth makes new shoots susceptible to powdery mildew.
+Sunlight helps keep powdery mildew at bay.
+Avoid planting sun loving plants such as tomatoes in shady areas where mildew will thrive.

 Try to pick varieties of garden plants that are resistant.
 See list below.